organicaudio/useful-code-snippets2/docs/spring/spring-boot.md

   port: 9000
 ```

 When using application.properties you need to create one file per profile with the naming scheme: application-<profilename>.properties.

-You can set active profile via **spring.profiles.active** environment-variable/jvm-property.
+You can set active profile via **spring.profiles.active** environment-variable/jvm-property or directly in the properties/yaml file.

-## misc

-### web stuff

-- config of tomcat via
-  1. property
-  2. or via @WebFilter, @WebServler, @WebListener
-- MVC is used for ReST as well
-  1. view: mimetype
-  2. controller: Resource Controller (@RestController)
-  3. model: Resource Representation Class

-### spring-boot-devtools
+## spring-boot-devtools

 spring-boot-devtools help rapid development